Who must file the Texas Tier Two Report for Calendar Year 2019?

 Are there fees associated with filing my Tier Two Report?

-Yes.
-The amount of fees due with the report filing depends on the type of facility (e.g. manufacturing, nonmanufacturing, or public employer) and the number of chemicals being reported.
+In Texas, yes.
+The amount of fees due with the report filing in Texas depends on the type of facility (e.g. manufacturing, nonmanufacturing, or public employer) and the number of chemicals being reported.
 Fees can range from $50 to $500.

 How and where do I submit my Tier Two Report?